GluuFederation/docs-ce-prod/3.1.1/source/integration/sswebapps/openidc-rp.md

   ```
   Now you're ready to test.
 Open your web browser, and point it at
 	`https://www.mydomain.com/cgi-bin/printHeaders.cgi`
-     You hould see environment variables.
+     You should see environment variables.

   ### Install and configure mod_auth_openidc